+We have 14 training contract opportunities per intake in our London office.
 If you’re a creative thinker who wants to work for a firm that values personality as much as professionalism, join us for a training contract in London.

 We believe personal growth comes from being challenged.
 You’ll be given real responsibility throughout your time with us, but you’ll never be left to fend for yourself.
 You’ll have award-winning training and a supportive network of people around to help you.
 As a trainee, you could be assisting with large-scale global disputes, or offering business-critical commercial advice.

 We also believe you’ll grow if you’re free to explore.
 At least six months will be spent in four different areas of our practice, so you can discover where you fit in the best.
 You may have an opportunity to be seconded to one of our clients as an in-house lawyer.
 In addition, you could get to spend six months of your training contract seconded to our Hong Kong or Singapore offices.

 We know you might have lots of questions for us, so we asked our partners to answer some of the toughest...